PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 17:21:39
+Last updated: 2024-04-07 17:23:26
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson